starfixdev/starfix/README.md

 ## Installing

 Compile files with `javac CreateProject.java OpenFile.java`
-and run `java CreateProject` to setup URI handler in windows and linux
+and run `sudo java CreateProject` to setup URI handler in windows and linux

 ## Usage